engineerJishnu/RPI_GPIO/README.md

         HIGH or LOW (in output mode) or to get the current signal status (in INPUT mode).

         Get LED along with resistor say 330 ohms.
         Connect positive side of LED (longer leg) to BCM_GPIO pin no 18 and the negative side (shorter leg) to 330 ohm resitor to GND pin of Raspberry Pi.

-        so it's BCM_GPIO18 ---> longer leg of LED ---> shorter leg of LED ---> 330 ohms resistor ---> GND pin.
+        so it's BCM_GPIO18 ---> longer leg - LED ---> shorter leg - LED ---> 330 ohms resistor ---> GND pin.

         file name - main.cpp